-*Not for everyone*; the local office is in Florence –about two hours away.
+*Not for everyone*; the local office is in Florence is about two hours away.
 Students are completely independent (i.e., on their own) for everything that concerns classes and accommodation.

 When to Study

 Most students elect to study in Italy in their junior year.
-The department strongly encourages all majors or potential majors to spend an entire year abroad.
-Some double majors may elect to spend only one semester abroad.
+The department strongly encourages all majors or potential majors to spend at least one semester abroad.

-- Students who want to use classes taken in Italy to satisfy their language requirement should contact the chair of the department or Professor Frau before studying abroad.
+Students who want to use classes taken in Italy to satisfy their language requirement should contact Professor Frau before studying abroad.

-A summer internship or research project in Italy allows students to use the Italian language and to apply what they have learned to explore possible career paths.
+A summer internship in Italy allows students to use the Italian language and explore possible career paths.
 It is also a wonderful opportunity to engage with other Italian speakers in a different cultural context.